Dock-cluster review

 Warehouse loading bay safety UAE

-What a credible response looks like
+What a good first move looks like

 Map vehicle approach paths, pedestrian crossings, trailer positioning, and shared-door behavior around the loading area that creates the most repeated exposure.